In this day and age, our daily activities require us to plan, so we need to manage things accordingly.

-Project Management steps for Execution phase:
+Project Management steps for the Execution phase:

 - Communicating with team members, clients, and upper management: Provide updates to project stakeholders at all levels.

-- Monitoring quality of work: Ensure that team members are meeting their time and quality goals for tasks
+- Monitoring quality of work: Ensure that team members are meeting their time and quality goals for tasks.

 Once your team has completed work on a project, you enter the closure phase.
 In the closure phase, you provide final deliverables, release project resources, and determine the success of the project.
 Just because the major project work is over, that doesn’t mean the project manager’s job is done—there are still important things to do, including evaluating what did and did not work with the project.

-Project Management steps for Closure phase:
+Project Management steps for the Closure phase: